kbr/fritzconnection/docs/sources/getting_started.rst

 - ``FRITZ_USECACHE`` set to `True` or `False` (default: `False`)
 - ``FRITZ_CACHEFORMAT`` set to `json` or `pickle` (default: `pickle`)
 - ``FRITZ_CACHEDIRECTORY`` set to path (default: `~.fritzconnection`)

+The default-values are used if neither an argument is given to `fritzconnection()` nor an environment-variable is defined.